-We have audited Senior Center Resources and Public Transit, Inc.'s ("Center") compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Center's major federal programs for the year ended September 30, 2016.
-The Center's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned cost.
+We have audited Senior Center Resources and Public Transit, Inc.'s ("Center") compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Center's major federal programs for the year ended September 30, 2017.
+The Center's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs and corrective action plan.